 - Drug Discovery

 The work covered in these modules is examined at the beginning of the third term, allowing time over the Easter vacation for revision.
 Students are required to answer three essay questions from five different modules, thus allowing them to specialise in options for revision.

 Third and Fourth Terms (April to September)

-In terms three and four students undertake a four-month project intended to provide training in hypothesis-driven laboratory research.
+In terms three and four students undertake a four-month project intended to provide training in hypothesis-driven laboratory or desk-based research.
 Many of these projects are provided within the department but there are also opportunities to work in other areas within the University.
 A list of available projects are provided to students in the second term.